dg-demers/busyppp/README.md

 #####  Downloaded and Wget Log Files  #####
 The files busyppp downloads are saved in the current directory/folder (unless otherwise specified with a user-provided wget command-line option).

-Busyppp also creates (if nonexistent) or appends to the wget log file, named by default "wget-log," in the current directory/folder.
+Busyppp also creates (if nonexistent) or appends to the existing wget log file, named by default "wget-log," in the current directory/folder.
 Wget, of course, also writes to wget-log, so busyppp augments that file with its own report of what's happening.
 The user should not change the name and location of this file with a wget option unless all occurrences of the file name "wget-log" and file path in the script are also so changed.